Home Benefits Benefit cap

 Universal Credit

 If you qualify for Universal Credit, deductions due to the cap will be made from that payment by the Department for Work and Pensions (DWP).
 The DWP will contact you before the cap is applied to your benefit.
-Call the DWP if you need help with the Benefits Cap: 0345 600 0723.
+If you need help with the benefit cap, you can call DWP on 0345 600 0723.

 Discretionary Housing Payments (DHP)